Police Officer NYPD Exam: Test Format & Hiring Process (2023)

 Higher scores send you to the top of the waiting list, meaning that you could be in line for recruitment sooner rather than later.

-PrepTerminal are perfectly positioned to provide expert guidance that WILL help you pass the next NYPD exam and move forward toward a rewarding career in law enforcement.
+PrepTerminal is perfectly positioned to provide expert guidance that WILL help you pass the next NYPD exam and move forward toward a rewarding career in law enforcement.
 This course provides extensive NYPD Practice Exam resources, which will give you a real insight into what to expect on the NYPD Test and give you the edge going into the real thing.